danbugs/dancing_web/README.md

 >   >     "*.cml": "html"
 >   > },
 >   > ```
-> - Alternatively, refer to the `settings.json` file in the .vscode folder of this git repository.

 You can call C functions within the `${` and `}$` markers.
 These functions will be executed and the result will display in the client.